 The 400 Steel Series of knives are likely the ones you come across the most due to being budget-friendly options.
 They are used in both kitchen and outdoor knives.
 Yet they don’t break the bank while still being pretty good.

 Are they the strongest and most durable steel in the world?
 Not exactly.
+They are softer than other knife steels.
 However, they can last for a long time and sharpen pretty well.
 There are quite a few in the 400 series, as they include 440C, 420HC, 420C, and many more.
+Generally, the carbon content is lower in these knives.

 This basically comes down to the variation of the specific 400 series knife and how good the carbon steel is going to be.
 Likely the best among them is probably the 440C, but that is not a knock on the others.
 It’s simply the most widely used and beloved of the series.